Creating and disseminating educational resources for SSPCloud users

 • Go the “My Services” Tab and click on “New Service”;

-• Customize the configuration by changing three settings:
+• Customize the configuration by changing four settings:

 • In the “Friendly Name” field, choose a meaningful name (for instance dev_Intro_To_Linear_Regression);